-This "originalism" suffers from two fallacies.
+This "originalist" view suffers from two fallacies.
 First, it overlooks the shift in Marx's own writings, which went through at least three phases of development.
-Before Marx could develop his historical materialism he had to abandon his attachment to Hegel and the Young Hegelians, which he did, together with Engels, in the flamboyant The German Ideology.
+Before Marx could develop his historical materialism he had to abandon his attachment to Hegel and the Young Hegelians, which he did, together with Engels, in the flamboyant work The German Ideology.
 At the economic level he had to move from alienation to exploitation and from exchange to production, which became the foundation of the dynamics of capitalism theorized in Capital.
 The humanist and philosophical assumptions of the early writings never disappeared entirely, but they were absorbed into a fundamentally new framework.
-There is also a third phase, recently uncovered by Kevin Anderson (2010), in which Marx displaced the focus of analysis from center to periphery, from the development of capitalism in Britain to the Civil War in the US, to anticolonial struggles in India and Ireland, to nationalist struggles in Poland, and to peasant wars in Russia.20 The periphery becomes the center.
+There was also a third phase, recently uncovered by Kevin Anderson (2010), in which Marx displaced the focus of analysis from center to periphery, from the development of capitalism in Britain to the Civil War in the United States, to anticolonial struggles in India and Ireland, to nationalist struggles in Poland, and to peasant wars in Russia.
+The periphery becomes the center.
 This complicates any claim that Marx was consistently Eurocentric.

 Even if Marx were guilty of Eurocentrism and of other charges laid against him, that does not in and of itself indict the Marxists who seek to rebuild his analysis.
-By definition Marxism draws on different parts of Marx to reconstruct Marxist theory and thereby address specific challenges in different places at different times.
+By definition, Marxism draws on different parts of Marx to reconstruct Marxist theory and thereby address specific challenges in different places at different times.
 German Marxism (Luxemburg, Kautsky, Bernstein) wrestled with the political problem of revolution and reform in the context of debates about capitalism's sustainability.
-Russian Marxism (Lenin, Trotsky, Bukharin) wrestled with revolution in a largely peasant society, what form it will take and with what consequences, namely the possibilities and limitations of socialism in one country.
-Western Marxism (Lukács, Gramsci, Horkheimer, Adorno, Marcuse) dealt with the question of why there was no revolution in the West, generating theories of reification, hegemony, fascism and so on.
-Third World Marxism (Mao Zedong, Fanon, Frank, Rodney) emerged after World War Two to think through the significance of imperialism, and the "development of underdevelopment" for social transformation in less developed countries.
-And, as I've argued, Black Marxism (Du Bois, Fanon, C.L.R.
-James, Oliver Cromwell Cox, Stuart Hall) centers racial subjugation but within a Marxian analysis.
-In short, the writings of Marx had multiple blind spots; that's why there's Marxism.
+Russian Marxism (Lenin, Trotsky, Bukharin) wrestled with revolution in a largely peasant society, what form it would take and with what consequences, namely the possibilities and limitations of socialism in one country.
+Western Marxism (Lukács, Gramsci, Horkheimer, Adorno, Marcuse) dealt with the question of why there was no revolution in the West, generating theories of reification, hegemony, fascism, and so on.
+Third World Marxism (Mao Zedong, Fanon, Frank, Rodney) emerged after World War II to think through the significance of imperialism, and the "development of underdevelopment" for social transformation in less developed countries.
+And, as I've argued, Black Marxism (Du Bois, Fanon, C. L. R. James, Oliver Cromwell Cox, Stuart Hall) centers racial subjugation but within a Marxian analysis.
+In short, the writings of Marx had (and has) multiple blind spots; that's why there's Marxism.

 The same applies to Fanon and Du Bois.
 Both broke with the phenomenology of race to enter the world of Marxism.
-Both transformed Marxian theory by systematically incorporating an analysis of race into the dynamics of capitalism, the politics of class and the possibility of socialism.
-Their goal was to understand racism and anti-racism in widely different contexts -
+Both transformed Marxian theory by systematically incorporating an analysis of race into the dynamics of capitalism, the politics of class, and the possibility of socialism.
+Their goal was to understand racism and antiracism in widely different contexts-Fanon in Africa observing the struggles for national independence, Du Bois looking backward to the Civil War and its legacy and looking forward to Africa and Asia.